 Hardtail bikes don’t come with dropper posts because they are pedal efficiency-oriented, which requires your seat to be high at all times.
 However, going downhill, you won’t need pedal efficiency, and lowering your seat will allow your body to move in all directions while on the bike.
 That way, you can keep your balance where it needs to be.

 If you decide to upgrade your bike with a dropper post, keep in mind that you will need an external cable dropper post unless you have a dropper post routing frame.
 Also, make sure the diameter fits your frame, which you can check by looking for a measurement number on your old seat post.

 Pedals are often an underrated aspect when talking about mountain bike adaptations.
-People often don’t realize you can’t ride any type of trail with any type of pedals.
+People often don’t realize you can’t ride any type of trail with any type of pedal.
 You can, but not without a great risk of injury.

-Especially when converting hardtails to downhill capable machines, you need to consider getting a pair of large surface flat pedals with great grip.
+Especially when converting hardtails to downhill-capable machines, you need to consider getting a pair of large surface flat pedals with great grip.
 There should be many evenly distributed pins so you can catch the pedal firmly even when you get your foot halfway onto it.

 My favorite choice is Crank Brothers Stamp 3 pedals in large size.
 I’ve been using them since they first came out.

 Invest in a Better Fork with Increased Travel